HOW WE ADDRESS THE THREE MAIN ELEMENTS OF THE PUBLIC SECTOR EQUALITY DUTY

 ADVANCING EQUALITY AND OPPORTUNITY BETWEEN PEOPLE WHO SHARE A PROTECTED CHARACTERISTIC AND PEOPLE WHO DO NOT SHARE IT

-- We have intervention classes to help students catch up in science and boost English language skills of bilingual children.
+- We have intervention classes to help students catch up in science and boost the English language skills of bilingual children.

 FOSTERING GOOD RELATIONS ACROSS ALL CHARACTERISTICS BETWEEN PEOPLE WHO SHARE A PROTECTED CHARACTERISTIC AND PEOPLE WHO DO NOT SHARE IT